StarKid Productions

-Since the success of A Very Potter Musical, the group has produced thirteen stage musicals (including two Potter sequels), three national tours, two reunion concert specials, three sketch comedy shows, and three web series.
+Since the success of A Very Potter Musical, the group has produced fourteen stage musicals (including two Potter sequels), three national tours, two reunion concert specials, a concert in London, three sketch comedy shows, and three web series.

-As of 2020, the company has charted 12 albums on the Billboard charts.
+As of 2023, the company has charted 13 albums in the top 10 on Billboard charts.
 The cast recording of Me and My Dick debuted at number 11 on the US Cast Albums chart in 2010, becoming the first student-produced musical recording to chart on Billboard.
-The following year they landed at number one on the same chart with the cast recording of Starship, a feat that has since been repeated with their 2019 musical Black Friday.
+The following year they landed at number one on the same chart with the cast recording of Starship, a feat that has since been repeated with their 2019 musical Black Friday, and their 2023 musical Nerdy Prudes Must Die.

 History

 StarKid Productions is composed of actors, writers, directors, composers, choreographers, and designers, most of them originating from the University of Michigan's School of Music, Theater and Dance.
-The members met while collaborating on plays through Basement Arts, the university's student-run theater organization.
+Many of their early members met while collaborating on plays through Basement Arts, the university's student-run theater organization.

 In April 2009, the students staged a musical parody of the Harry Potter series entitled A Very Potter Musical.
 The video of the play went viral on the Internet, garnering StarKid a worldwide fanbase.
 Inspired by the viral nature of the video, StarKid Productions was formed, named after a quote from A Very Potter Musical.
 Later, two sequels were performed and released on YouTube, A Very Potter Sequel in 2010 and A Very Potter Senior Year in 2012.

-The Team StarKid YouTube channel was established on June 19, 2009.
-As of January 2023, the channel has over 760,000 subscribers and over 324,000,000 combined views.
-Aside from the viral Harry Potter adaptions, Team StarKid have produced a number of other musical theatre parody shows, creating both original stories and pop culture-based parodies of Disney, DC Comics, Star Wars, and The Oregon Trail.
+The Team StarKid YouTube channel was created on June 19, 2009.
+As of April 2025, the channel has over 850,000 subscribers and over 340 million combined views.
+Aside from the viral Harry Potter adaptions, Team StarKid has produced a number of other musical theatre parody shows, creating both original stories and pop culture-based parodies of Disney, DC Comics, Star Wars and The Oregon Trail.
+In recent years, the group has forayed into original content, including their musical Firebringer as well as the Hatchetfield series encompassing both musicals and streamed content beginning with The Guy Who Didn't Like Musicals.

+StarKid and its members are associated with various other theater groups, most notably Tin Can Brothers and Shipwrecked Comedy.

-Team Starkid has had two major moves since its founding in 2009.
+Team StarKid has had two major moves since its founding in 2009.
 The first was to Chicago after the founders graduated from The University of Michigan.
-Several shows were performed in Chicago before most of the company's members moved once again, this time to Los Angeles.
+The second was to Los Angeles, corresponding with the production of The Guy Who Didn't Like Musicals.